 The camera will detect human faces and display a frame around each one.

 5. Half-press the shutter button.

-The camera will focus and the frames around the faces it focuses on will turn green.
+The camera will focus on the face, which will cause frames around it to turn green.

-6. Press the shutter button the rest of the way down.
+6. When you are ready to shoot, press the shutter button all the way down.